History may just be repeating itself in Grove City.

 Larsen said he was pleased with his team’s ability to battle back.

-After falling behind 17-3 in the wake of Montgomery’s touchdown, Mills threw a 17-yard scoring strike to wide receiver Reece Kolke, which cut the Tartans deficit to 17-10 with 1:15 left in the third quarter.
+After falling behind 17-3 in the wake of Montgomery’s touchdown, Mills threw a 17-yard scoring strike to wide receiver Reece Kolke, which cut the Tartans’ deficit to 17-10 with 1:15 left in the third quarter.

-Carnegie Mellon was, however, not able to capitalize on any scoring chances in a scoreless fourth quarter.
+The Tartans were, however, not able to capitalize on any scoring chances in a scoreless fourth quarter.

 “That’s how it goes sometimes in really good games like this against really good teams,” Larsen said.
 “The margin for error is really small, but I’m really proud of how hard our guys fought.
 There was not a moment until that last 1:55 that we weren’t in it.
 We were still scratching and clawing.